Couriers Case Study

 For people, it was considered that the clients are of legal age, so that the population over 18 years of age was taken.

 For businesses, again using the DENUE data base, a derived layer shows the number of existing businesses for each block in the city.
-By business it is meant any economic unit regardless of its line of trade.
+By business we mean any economic unit regardless of its line of trade.

 Now we will calculate the probability that a customer will go to a point of sale considering how attractive it is, the distance it is located and the effect that the competition has on that acquisition.